magma/magma/symphony/app/fbcnms-projects/workflows-wasm-workers/README.md

 ### Python bugs, limitations:
 * Compared to QuickJs this approach introduces 5-200x worse latency for small scripts: ~30ms for QuickJs, ~.5s for Python
+* Python needs writable lib directory, thus a temp directory needs to be created/deleted for each execution